Time to bring some change to your web push notification strategy for this year!!

-Look around yourself – tell us one brand that sends you push messages daily without fail!
+Look around yourself – tell us one brand that sends you to push messages daily without fail!
 Chances are there are a lot many of them.
-A 2014 Responsys survey states that push notifications deliver 50% higher open rates than emails.
-84% of users claim to respond to push notifications received.
+A 2019 Invesp survey states that push notifications boost app engagement by 88%.
+Further, sending push notifications can increase your app retention by 3-10X.

 Push notifications are a core aspect of direct marketing, lead nurturing processes and customer relationship program.
 But not all is hunky dory in the push world.
 Firstly, the messages can appear to be intrusive and annoying.

 The shortcomings of “push” nudge the marketers to innovate a little harder and come up with successful push strategies.
 This guide on push notifications highlights all the important reasons why push notifications should be your preferred channel of communication.
 No wonder – there are so many industries across the globe that have embraced push notifications with open arms.

 Now that push has been around for around three years, it is high time that all businesses implemented it to get more conversions.
 But for that, you need an effective push strategy in place.
 The steps include:

 1. Set up a goal of the campaign

 Don’t ever beat about the bush.
-Your push notifications should be able to drive the consumer’s attention and nudge them to take an action on your online store.
+Your push notifications should be able to drive the consumer’s attention and nudge them to take action on your online store.
 For instance, if it is a purchase that you’re wanting the subscriber to complete, don’t shift the focus on promoting an ongoing sale.
 Define a goal, and stick to it.